mhurd/kubernetes/README.md

 ```bash
 kubectl describe svc kubernetes-dashboard -n kube-system
 ```
-### Setting up Flannel for pod networking instead of weave net (not tested in latest version!)
+### Setting up Flannel for pod networking instead of weave net
+**NOTE: I've not required Flannel on the latest rebuild as weave-net worked this time so these instructions may be out of date**
 Now we need to modify the flannel config to account for the required arm architecture and to force the correct port for use in the networking (flannel uses the first interface - for master this is the external wlan0 interface which is incorrect).
 Download the flannel yaml locally:
 ```bash
 curl https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml >> kube-flannel.yml